Seabrook in Rockingham County, New Hampshire — The American Northeast (New England)

 Edward Gove was a rebel, a person who engaged in armed resistance against an established government, England.
 He was rebellious and defiant in the Province of New Hampshire in New England at Hampton.
 That's my grandfather, eleven generations removed, of whom his colonial neighbors said "he was a strenuous man, and frank even to bluntness.
 When he believed he was wronged he quickly sought to avenge himself, as far as possible, by his own individual efforts.
 He did not refrain from forceful language and personal assault and was before the quarterly court several times for such offenses."
 (Submitted on March 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 26, 2018.
-This page originally submitted on March 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 60 times since then and 9 times this year.
+It was originally submitted on March 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 95 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.